 In September 2019, Swifty successfully tested the world’s first 3D-printed snowboard bindings; 50% lighter, absorption of shock, complete adjustability and rotation, and a reduction in design and manufacturing time to market and cost.

 In this presentation, Davide Bianchi, Head of Advanced Simulation will present the key engineering and technical aspects of the process undertaken to develop, test and manufacture the bindings;

-This event is available for free to the engineering analysis community, as part of NAFEMS' efforts to bring the community together online.
+This event was available for free to the engineering analysis community, as part of NAFEMS' efforts to bring the community together online.